PruningRAG: Multi-Source Knowledge Pruning for RAG

 Config.
 Acc.
 Halluc.
 Miss.
 Score

-Note: (3, X) denotes retrieval of X chunks, with (3, ALL) indicating all chunks passed directly.
+Note: (3, X) denotes retrieval of X chunks, with (3, All) indicating all chunks passed directly.

 Knowledge Reasoning